gebl/libti99-helloworld/README.md

     HELLOWORLE    2  PROGRAM         26 B              2021-06-03 18:58:16 C
 ```

+Once this completes you will have a HELLOWORLD.DSK suitable for running inside classic emulator launched from Editor/Assembler option 5, or loaded up on a real machine.

+Once runnig, hitting any key will exit and reboot the system.

 ## Thanks

 Special shout out and thanks to both jedimatt42 and arcadeshopper for giving me some pointers along the way, and, for publishing code that helped me get to a point that things are working.
 I started with examining TI99-FTP and the example Telnet application from the tipi project to understand the basics of a build enviorment - the Makefile and linkfile in this project are heavily taken from their work.